San Gabriel, California: Spanish period

 Mission San Gabriel Arcángel, founded by Father Junípero Serra in 1771, is the fourth of twenty-one California Missions, and is known as the "Pride of the California Missions."
+Dissidence and rebellions against the mission by the Tongva, who were forced to labor at the mission, were common.
+After the Spanish missionaries banned converts to Christianity from dancing and participating in ceremony, a major rebellion of eight villages was staged against the mission in 1785 led by Toypurina and Nicolás Josè.

 Mexican period

 The Mission San Gabriel Arcángel served a pivotal role in the Californio society, with many of the area's first Mexican settlers being baptized at the mission, including future governor Pio Pico, who was born in 1801 at the mission and baptized there the same year.
 He was appointed as California's governor twice, serving briefly in 1832 and again from 1845 through the Mexican–American War.
 Later in life, he was elected as a Los Angeles City councilman.
 The city of Pico Rivera was named to honor him as the last governor of California to be born in Mexico.

 American period

 In 1853, a company of Army Engineers, which included the geologist William P. Blake, passed by the mission in search of the best route for an intercontinental railroad.
 Blake observed that the once great vineyards had fallen into wild disarray.
 Fences were in disrepair and animals roamed freely through the property.
 But the mission bells were ringing and the church was still in use.
 Blake predicted, "I believe that when the adaptation of that portion of California to the culture of the grape and the manufacture of wine becomes known and appreciated, the state will become celebrated not only for its gold and grain, but (also) for its fruits and wines."

 In the first United States census made in California in 1860, 586 people lived in the San Gabriel township, an area encompassing the mission lands and several adjacent ranchos stretching north to what is now Pasadena.
 By 1870, the population had shrunk to 436.

 San Gabriel incorporated as a city April 24, 1913, with a population of 1,500.